 The basic methods in analysis of central tendency, dispersion and probability distributions.
-Prerequisite: MATH 115 or MATH 245 or MATH 251 or equivalent.
+Prerequisite: MATH 115, MATH 131, MATH 145, MATH 245 or Math 251 or equivalent.

 ECON 312.
 Quantitative Analysis in Business.
 (4).

 An introduction to quantitative decision making from a managerial standpoint, plus the formulation and solution of decision models under certainty and uncertainty.
 Topics include model building, linear programming, probability, Bayesean decision theory and simulation.
 Prerequisite: ECON 311.